 Both Feet on the Ground at Impact

 A common noticeable characteristic of Moe’s golf swing was his impact position where both feet were firmly flat on the ground.
-Often interpreted as weight being on his trail (right) foot at impact, the opposite we actually true.
-While both feet are flat on the ground, most of the weight during this position is on his left foot.
+Often interpreted as weight being on his trail (right) foot at impact, the opposite is true.
+While both feet are flat on the ground, most of the weight of this position is on his left foot.